Part A (i): Pupil Premium Strategy Plan

 3 |

 Poorer organisational skills.
 From our experience and observation, students from more disadvantaged backgrounds tend to face specific organisational challenges at the school.
-This includes accessing and completing homework, punctuality to school, bringing in the correct equipment and wearing the correct uniform.
-Consequently, we see an overrepresentation (40% rather than an expected 20%) of sanctions for poor organisation. |
+This includes accessing and completing homework, punctuality to school, bringing in the correct equipment and wearing the correct uniform. |

 4 |